Symphony Brownies are the showstopper brownie recipe you need in your life.

 The symphony bars I got are the large 8 ounce ones.
 You can use any type of chocolate bar you like or even individual chocolates (the mini bars).

-Mix up your brownie mix according to package directions and spray an 8×8 baking dish with cooking spray.
+Mix up your brownie mix according to package directions.

 Spread 1/2 of your brownie batter into the bottom of your baking dish.

-Place your chocolate on top of the brownie batter.
+Place chocolate bars on top of the brownie batter.
 You may have to break it up a little bit to get it to fit but it’ll work.

 And in the end you’ll have brownies…so it’s all good 🙂